ezeoleaf/awesome-golang-repositories/README.md

 [pngtoansi](https://github.com/crgimenes/pngtoansi): Convert PNG files to ANSI art using UTF-8
 [juno-go-sdk](https://github.com/booscaaa/juno-go-sdk): SDK to provide access to JUNO API (Open Banking) (2.0.0)
 [injest-delivery](https://github.com/joelmcdaniel/injest-delivery): An coding exercise solution that led to subsequent interview rounds.
 The ingest agent was requested to be in php7 and the delivery agent in Go.
 I had never coded in php7 at all when I coded this ...
 [YDKGo](https://github.com/cedrickchee/YDKGo): You Don't Know Go Yet book.
+[dynamic-backend](https://github.com/ecomclub/dynamic-backend): Map E-Com Plus Storefront dynamic backend with Go and Redis